How To Write Sample Email To Approach New Client (+ Templates)

 Sounds overwhelming?

-Sample email for new business example breakdown
+Sample email template to approach new clients – example breakdown

 Subject line: Quick question, Stefan